8l00p/air/README.md

-There is coffee on the table
+"There is coffee on the table
 There is paper, when you're able
 Write the truth, the word, the name
-To stitch forever to this fable
+To stitch forever to this fable"

+WL